 An ELT Glossary : Notional Syllabuses

-A notional syllabus (also called a notional/functional syllabus) is one whose language content is organised according to meanings which the learner needs to express, (making requests, expressing past events, expressing hypothetical present meaning, describing location) and the exponents which are used to communicate them.
-For example, for function Making Requests, possible exponents would be :
+A notional syllabus (also called a notional/functional syllabus) is one whose language content is organised according to meanings which the learner needs to express.
+These may be functions (or illocutionary acts) such as making requests, apologising, giving directions, or conceptual categories such as place, time and emotions, and the exponents which are used to communicate them.
+For example, for the function Making Requests, possible functional exponents would be :

 Can/Could you + infinitive (Can you open the window?)